 v37.
 The mountain (as with the wilderness) is a place of revelation and communion with God.
 Yet, like Moses, Jesus must come down to an earthly reality of superficial faith and rejection.

 v44-45.
 Jesus now gives his second passion prediction, the first followed Peter's confession, 9:18-22.
 This time Jesus uses the phrase "betrayed into the hands of men", whereas before he used the terms "suffer", "rejected", and "killed".
 "Betrayed", or probably better, "handed over", is the inevitable consequence of the divine plan of salvation.
 Also, this time Jesus does not mention being raised from the dead on the third day.
 He does again use the enigmatic title "Son of Man" for the glorious, but suffering messiah.
 The disciples understandably cannot comprehend how the messiah could possibly be humiliated.
 For them, the messiah comes to reign; he is David's son.
-It is all a bit beyond them and they are just too embarrassed (better than "afraid") to ask that Jesus explain himself.
+It's all a bit beyond them and they are just too embarrassed to ask that Jesus explain himself.

 v46.
 The gospel writers always examine the nature of discipleship after each passion prediction, so Luke here records the disciples' discussion over "greatness".